EX3D/aframe-daylight-system/README.md

 # aframe-daylight-system

-<p><a href="https://github.com/feiss/aframe-environment-component">Based on aframe-environment-component a simple daylight system with latituda en hour inputs.
+Based on <a href="https://github.com/feiss/aframe-environment-component">aframe-environment-component </a> a simple daylight system with latituda and hour inputs.
-</a></p>